kalekdev/uni/semester-1/technische-mechanik/notes.typ

 #figure(
   image("images/multiple-bodies-rest.png", width: 80%),
 ) <fig-multiple-bodies-rest>
-These systems of equations can be solved through Gaussian elimination.
+These systems of equations are linear can be solved through Gaussian elimination.

 === Virtual Motion
 A system can be modelled as in virtual motion when virtual velocities are modelled at each point, such that the total power of constraint forces is 0: